Yidam

+A yidam is considered to be a manifestation of enlightened qualities and a means to connect with specific aspects of the enlightened mind.
+The yidam is visualized during meditation in intricate detail, with the aim of internalizing its qualities and attributes.
+This practice is intended to facilitate the practitioner's transformation and realization of their own innate enlightened nature.
+It is believed to help purify the mind, accumulate positive karma, and ultimately lead to the realization of emptiness and the nature of reality.

+During personal meditation practice (sādhana), the yogi identifies their own form, attributes and mind with those of a yidam for the purpose of transformation.
+Yidam practices can vary greatly depending on the specific deity chosen, the lineage, and the teachings followed.
+The visualization, recitation of mantras, and engagement with the symbolic attributes of the yidam are common elements of these practices.

+Examples of yidams include the meditation deities Chakrasamvara, Kalachakra, Hevajra, Yamantaka, and Vajrayogini, all of whom have a distinctive iconography, mandala, mantra, rites of invocation and practice.
+Overall, yidam practices are a distinctive feature of Vajrayana, emphasizing the importance of personal connection with and transformation through specific enlightened aspects.

 Etymology

 Yidam is said to be a contraction of Tib. yid-kyi-dam-tshig, meaning "samaya of mind" or in other words, the state of being indestructibly bonded with the inherently pure and liberated nature of mind.
 This is said to be the act that balances energies coursing within the pranic ida and pingala channels in the subtle bodies of both participants.
 The practitioner focuses on and identifies with the resultant Buddha-form or 'meditation deity', the yidam (Tibetan) associated with IDA channel.

 The Sanskrit word iṣṭadevatā or iṣṭadevaḥ a compound of iṣṭa (desired, liked, reverenced) + devatā (a deity or divine being) is a term associated with yidam in many popular books on Buddhist Tantra but has not been attested in any Buddhist tantric text in Sanskrit.

-Three Roots

-The yidam appears as one of the Three Roots in the Tibetan Buddhist 'Inner' refuge formulation.
-The iconography of the yidam may be 'peaceful', 'wrathful' (Tibetan tro wa) or 'neither peaceful or wrathful' (Tibetan: shi ma tro), depending on the practitioner's own nature.
-The yidam represents awakening and so its appearance reflects whatever is required by the practitioner in order to awaken.
-The guru will guide the student as to which yidam is appropriate for them and then initiation into the mandala of the Ishta-deva is given by the guru, so that deity yoga practices can be undertaken.
-In essence, the mindstream of the guru and the yidam are indivisible.
-The yidam is considered to be the root of success in the practice.